Charles Atherton (civil engineer): Memberships

-Atherton was a member of the Institution of Civil Engineers, founded in 1818, having been elected a Member on 19 February 1828, when Thomas Telford was president of the body, and he is said to have acted for some time as its Secretary.
+Atherton was a member of the Institution of Civil Engineers, founded in 1818, having been elected a member on 19 February 1828, when Thomas Telford was president of the body, and he is said to have acted for some time as its secretary.
 He was a frequent attendant at the meetings of this Institution, and used it as a platform for enforcing his views on the subject he had most at heart; the improvement of the marine steam engine.

-Personal
+Personal life

 He married Christina Ferrie (1813–1862), the daughter of Robert Ferrie of Blairtummock, Glasgow.

 His brother, Nathan Atherton (1798–1885) married Sabina Bernard and had a law practice in London, following his father's footsteps.
 Sabina Atherton was recorded as a visitor at his Devonport home in the 1851 census, months before their return to London.

 In 1870, Atherton retired to Sandown in the Isle of Wight, where he passed the last five years of his life in seclusion, his chief recreations being the care of an orchard-house, and taking astronomical observations with a 3-inch telescope.
 He died at the age of 75, on 24 May 1875, at his home on the Isle of Wight.